gerardpc/python-course/docs/sections/python_libraries/sqlalchemy.md

     from database_session import SessionLocal
     ```

-## Reading/insert to a SQL database with Pandas
+## Reading/inserting into a SQL database with Pandas

 Now that we have a session object, we can use it to read and write to the database.